conholdateapp/docs.conholdate.app/content/how-to/edit-documents-online-free.md

 ## How to edit documents online
 To edit documents registration is **not required**.
 Online document editor is 100% **FREE** for both guest and registered users.
-However, by registering an account you can benifit from andvanced options and all premium features for free that are available **only** to registered users.
+However, by registering an account you can benefit from advanced options and all premium features for free that are available **only** to registered users.

 ### Edit documents online without registration
 1. Go to [Online Document Editor](https://products.conholdate.app/editor) page.